vey5el/Local-RAG-Assistant/README.md

 ## Demo Video

-🎥 [Insert your Loom/YouTube link here]
+🎥 video link will be added

 ---